feng0699/AI-JIRA-Commenting/README.md

 # AI-JIRA-Commenting
-# From Users to Builders: Transform Yourself for the Age of AI

 ## Description
 This project is designed to help users transition to builders in the age of AI.
 It includes tools to integrate with Jira, automate task management, and more.